 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the School's proportionate share of the net pension liability of the FRS and the HIS calculated using the discount rates of 7.65 percent and 3.80 percent, respectively, as well as what the School's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current discount rate:
+The following tables demonstrate the sensitivity of the net pension liability to changes in the discount rate.
+The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2016.